Building

 Every local council has a specific set of regulations and requirements that must be met if you want to be granted a building permit.

 Likewise, developers will also have their own set of rules if your block of land is in an estate.
 Mostly, their requirements will be around making sure that your home fits in with the look and style of the development, creating a level of consistency in the new community.
 Once they’re happy that your home complies, they’ll issue you with a developer approval.
+For more details, make sure to read up on our guide on council and developer requirements.

 Easements